 Listen to Your Heart: Learn About Heart Disease

-The most common type of heart disease is coronary heart disease, also called clogged arteries.
-It causes heart attacks and is the #1 killer of women in the United States.
+Heart disease is the leading cause of death in women of all ages, races, and shapes and sizes in the United States.
+But women sometimes experience heart disease differently than men.
 Healthy eating and physical activity go a long way to preventing heart disease, and keeping it from getting worse if you already have it.
 Read on to learn more about heart disease, high blood pressure, high blood cholesterol, how to find out if you’re at risk, how to protect your heart, and more.

 Risk factors are conditions or habits that make a person more likely to develop a disease.
 They can also increase the chances that an existing disease will get worse.
+Many of the risk factors that affect men also affect women.
 Important risk factors for heart disease are:

 - Having high blood pressure

 - Having high cholesterol